 70 Mayors Reject Trump Food Stamp Proposal, Saying It Puts Kids At Risk

-The Trump administration's proposal to push millions of people out of the federal food stamp program would punish some of the country's neediest, including children, seniors and people with disabilities, according to mayors from 70 American cities who have sent a letter to an administrator for the Supplemental Nutrition Assistance Program.
+The Trump administration's proposal to push millions of people out of the federal food stamp program would punish some of the country's neediest, including children, seniors and people with disabilities, according to mayors of 70 American cities who have sent a letter to an administrator for the Supplemental Nutrition Assistance Program.

 Under a new rule proposed in July by the Agriculture Department, more than 3 million people would lose their food assistance.
 The mayors say the move would also hurt their local and regional economies.